 Whether or not you need supplemental life insurance is very much dependent on your circumstances and preferences.

-If you’re young, single, healthy, and have no dependents, your employer’s policy it probably enough, and supplemental life insurance isn’t worth it.
-If you want additional cover, your youth may mean a private policy is better value for money.
+If you’re young, single, healthy, and have no dependents, your employer’s policy is probably enough, and supplemental life insurance isn’t worth it.
+Alternatively, if you want additional coverage and you're young, a personal life insurance policy is most likely better value.

-If you’re married or have a family, are getting older or are generally more worried about your health, supplemental life insurance could be worth it.
-Your employer may get a group rate, meaning supplemental life insurance rates could be lower than comparable private life insurance.
+If you’re married with a family and are getting older or are generally more worried about your health, supplemental life insurance could be worth it.
+Your employer may get a group rate, meaning supplemental life insurance rates could be lower than comparable private life insurance options.
+Either way, there is no harm shopping around and getting quotes for both supplemental coverage through your employer and personal life insurance options.

-Another benefit of supplemental life insurance is that, like all employer provided insurance, no medical exam is required.
-In this way, supplemental insurance is a kind of guaranteed life insurance, which is a good option if you’re worried about your insurability.
+Another benefit of supplemental life insurance is that, like all employer provided insurance policies, no medical exam is required.
+In this way, supplemental insurance is a kind of like guaranteed life insurance, which is a good option if you’re worried about your insurability.

-Before opting in to supplemental life insurance, check your current private life insurance policy, and take a close look at your employer’s default policy.
-If it offers enough coverage for your dependents, you’re good to go.
-If you worry your current coverage won’t be enough for, consider the supplemental life insurance.
+Remember, before opting in to supplemental life insurance, run the numbers and compare against private options - is it cheaper to go elsewhere.
+Or, after taking a closer look at your employer’s default policy, maybe it offers enough coverage for your dependents and you can forego the additional coverage.
+At the end of the day, if you worry your current coverage won’t be enough, consider opting into the supplemental life insurance.

 Portability of supplementary life insurance